leograde/cross-country-planner/README.md

 ### How to run the application

-- `yarn dev` - runs the applications in development mode with Hot Module Replacement (HMR).
+- `yarn start` - runs the applications in development mode with Hot Module Replacement (HMR).
 - `yarn build` - will build the bundle so it can be deployed.
-- `yarn serve` - will preview the bundle that was created.

 ### Learnings